 Medical Coding and Billing, Certificate

 The Medical Coding and Billing Certificate of Proficiency provides students with the skills necessary to function as Physician-Based Coders, Hospital Coders, or Medical Claims Reviewers.
 Today, there are many demands for coding specialists and accurately coded data from the medical record in all types of health care institutions.
 Coded data is used on claims for reimbursement, patient care management, and healthcare evaluation and research.
-The curriculum includes medical terminology, human anatomy, pathophysiology, pharmacology, administrative medical office management, electronic health records, and CPT and ICD coding.
+The curriculum includes medical terminology, human anatomy, pathophysiology, pharmacology, administrative medical office management, electronic health records, and CPT and ICD-10-CM coding and ICD-10-PCS coding.
 The graduate of this certificate may sit for the Certified Coding Associate (CCA) certification offered by AHIMA (American Health Information Management Association).
 After completing CCA exam and / or working in the field, students qualify to take the Certified Coding Specialist (CCS) or Certified Coding Specialist - Physician Based (CCS-P) exam offered by AHIMA.

 Upon successful completion of this program, students should be able to: